It’s a question that’s plagued merchants from time immemorial.

 These numbers are why so many small and growing brands rely on Facebook to drive their revenue.
 Most of the stores we speak to use Facebook Ads as the center of their wider marketing campaigns.

 But here’s the thing, most stores don’t see the returns they’d like.
 In fact, according to Glew, only 24% of eCommerce stores see a positive return from their Facebook Ads.

 According to Business Insider, there are more users on messaging apps than on traditional social media.
 Crazy right?
 We’re all so focused on paying for ads through different network swhen there’s an abundance of people on Messenger apps just waiting to interact with you.

 You’d be forgiven for at first thinking this sucks.
 I mean, most marketers only consider Facebook marketing as paid ads (which are making their way to Messenger), but that’s missing out on a huge opportunity.

-Effective marketing always leverages the most popular channel.
+Effective marketing always leverages the channel where your users spend the majority of their time.
 And right now, that’s Facebook Messenger.

 But don’t fall into the trap so many others do and think that establishing a Messenger “bot” is a bad thing.
 Mikael Yang, founder of ManyChat, believes;

 “bots are simply business accounts inside Messenger.”